 So, you can output:

 - CSV – The Datastore can convert the published XML data into CSV format.
 This format can then be used to analyse information using spreadsheet software such as Microsoft Excel, LibreOffice Calc or Google Sheets.
-You can select the rows in a CSV file to represent individual activities, budgets or transactions depending on the output format that you select.
-Each of these may be expanded by sector or country so that percentage splits can be analysed.
+You can select the rows in a CSV file to represent individual activities, budgets or transactions.

 Datastore maintenance and contacts